Antidepressants: Types, Uses, Effects, and Abuse

 Are antidepressants addictive?

 There is much discussion and debate around the addictive potential of SSRI and SNRI drugs and whether antidepressants can be labeled as addictive substances.
 Substance abuse is known to cause the brain’s chemical makeup to change by interfering with neurotransmitter development.
-In addition, a continuous abuse of illicit substances and alcohol can lead to physical and psychological dependence to maintain the same effects or ‘high’ first experienced.
-This dependence can lead to addiction, resulting in adverse and potentially fatal effects when withdrawal symptoms or cravings becoming too severe.
+In addition, continuous abuse of illicit substances and alcohol can lead to physical and psychological dependence to maintain the same effects or ‘high’ first experienced.
+This dependence can lead to addiction, resulting in adverse and potentially fatal effects when withdrawal symptoms or cravings become too severe.

 Though antidepressants are often referred to as happy pills, they do not produce the same sense of euphoria and artificial happiness that other prescribed and illicit substances are known to do.
 Instead, SSRIs aim to rebalance the brain instead of simply increasing pleasant feelings and not leading to a high on their own.
 This dichotomy has led to most medical professionals deciding that antidepressants are not addictive in a traditional sense.